esast/esast/README.md

 [escodegen](https://github.com/estools/escodegen) | 7ms | 120ms
 [esotope](https://github.com/inikulin/esotope) | 2.5ms | not supported

-Keep in mind that `fromJson` takes about 6ms.
+Keep in mind that `fromJson` takes about 6ms for this example.

-## Build

-	npm install
-	sudo npm install -g gulp-cli
-	gulp all